 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Your actual after-tax returns will depend on your tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
-In some cases, the Fund's return after taxes may exceed the Fund's return before taxes due to an assumed tax benefit from any losses on a sale of Fund shares at the end of the measurement period.

-New Covenant Income Fund 1 Year 5 Years 10 Years Fund Return Before Taxes -10.78% -0.11% 0.70% Fund Return After Taxes on Distributions -11.52% -1.05% -0.15% Fund Return After Taxes on Distributions and Sale of Fund Shares -6.37% -0.44% 0.18% Bloomberg Intermediate U.S. Aggregate Bond Index (reflects no deduction for fees, expenses or taxes) -9.51% 0.31% 1.00%
+New Covenant Income Fund 1 Year 5 Years 10 Years Fund Return Before Taxes 5.14% 0.88% 1.38% Fund Return After Taxes on Distributions 3.93% -0.11% 0.47% Fund Return After Taxes on Distributions and Sale of Fund Shares 3.02% 0.27% 0.67% Bloomberg U.S. Aggregate Bond Index (reflects no deduction for fees, expenses or taxes) 5.53% 1.10% 1.81% Bloomberg Intermediate U.S. Aggregate Bond Index (reflects no deduction for fees, expenses or taxes) 5.18% 1.14% 1.62%